-1. Amazing flavour
+1. Amazing flavor

-Here are a few examples of fermented foods that really improve a meal:
+Here are a few examples of fermented foods that really add flavor to a meal:

 2. Food preservation